A statechart showing a flow through page routes

 Using state machines to define and visualize routing logic

-Routing logic in complex web applications can be a source of confusion and bugs.
-It pays off if the technical solution your team chooses for managing routing logic makes it easy to change where pages route to, and provides a holistic view of how pages connect to each other.
-State machines can be a framework and language agnostic option for maintaining the routing logic in your applications, and they can be visualized!
+Routing logic in complex web applications, like multipage form wizards, can be a source of confusion and bugs.
+It pays off if the technical solution your team chooses makes it easy to change where pages route to, and provides a holistic view of how pages connect to each other.
+State machines can be a language agnostic option for maintaining the routing logic in your applications, and they can be visualized!

 What’s a state machine?